 Organizations face high-technology threats on a daily basis.
 There are common attack vectors used in these types of attacks from external threats: phishing attacks involve cloned websites designed [by data thieves] to extract confidential information from employees, social engineering tactics are designed to manipulate employees into disclosing private data, and employee smart phones, used as doors to your network, can be utilized to compromise critical systems.
 Oftentimes, firms may be faced with a rather formidable adversary carrying out these attacks.
 These threats can range from “script kiddies” to organized criminal groups and Advanced Persistent Threats (APTs).

-We at Delta Strategic Solutions were combatting APTs far before the term ‘APT’ was created.
-At the time, we called them “sophisticated adversaries” and our founder Mr. Demirkaya has lectured and published on the subject as early as 2001, warning industry professionals on the growing trend of organized and government-backed adversaries.
+We at Delta Strategic Solutions were combatting APTs far before the term ‘APT’ was created, warning industry professionals on the growing trend of organized and government-backed adversaries.
 We have responded to many intrusions wherein we were able to quickly identify that an APT was behind the attack.
 The intention of an APT attack is to steal sensitive data rather than cause damage to the network or organization.
 Usually, APT attacks target organizations with a high volume of sensitive data, such as those in the national defense, manufacturing and financial industries.
 These attacks are carried out not by lone individuals, but by government entities, criminal organizations, and even terrorist groups; these groups have powerful incentives to infiltrate key business networks.